kennedyvnak/unity-metroidvania/README.md

 - Settings management (audio, screen, game settings...)
 - Events using Scriptable Objects with tracker
 - Input system for keyboard and gamepad
-- Serialization System with data editor
+- Serialization System with data viewing in editor
 - Scene Management
 - Game Over
 - UI transitions and animations